Ken Root- Senior Farm Broadcaster

-Emery Kleven- Farm News/Markets
+Emery Kleven- Market Reporter

 Emery is a Minnesota native growing up on a farm in Dodge County near West Concord.
 The farm grew corn, soybeans, oats and alfalfa plus ran a small herd of Angus beef cows.
 After farming for a number of years on the family farm, Emery started his farm broadcasting career on a station he grew up listening to, KDHL in Faribault, MN.
-Since that start in 1987, Emery has worked on radio stations and ag networks in Sioux City, Iowa, West Point and Omaha Nebraska and Minneapolis, Minnesota.
+Since that start in 1987, Emery has worked on radio stations and Ag networks in Sioux City, Iowa, West Point and Omaha Nebraska and Minneapolis, Minnesota.

 Emery has been an active member of the National Association of Farm Broadcasting (NAFB) having served as President in 2005.
 Emery is an avid gardener and enjoys golf and pepperoni pizza.
 Emery and his wife Mary Pat have 6 grown children and one growing grandson.

-Anna Hastert – Digital Editor
+Anna Hastert – Digital Editor & Farm Broadcaster

 Anna is a Harlan, IA native.
 She graduated from Northwest Missouri State University in May 2017 with a Bachelor’s of Science in Multimedia Journalism.

 She began her radio career as a Sunday news broadcaster at KSOM/KS957 in Atlantic.
 In college, she worked at the university’s college radio station KZLX and their NPR affiliate KXCV/KRNW.
 She also wrote the school’s award-winning newspaper the Northwest Missourian.